ignite/cli/docs/docs/plugins/02-dev-plugins.md

 Thus, the plugin development workflow is as simple as :

-1. scaffold a plugin
+1. scaffold a plugin with `ignite plugin scaffold my-plugin`
-2. declare it in the `config.yml` of a chain (which can be a fresh new chain created via `ignite scaffold chain my-chain`)
+2. add it to your config via `ignite plugin add -g /path/to/my-plugin`
 3. update plugin code
-4. run `ignite my-command` binary in your chain to compile and run the plugin, where `my-command` is a command added by your plugin, or an existing `ignite` command with hooks added by your plugin.
+4. run `ignite my-plugin` binary to compile and run the plugin.
 5. go back to 3.

-Once your plugin is ready, you can publish it to a git repository, and the community can use it by declaring this git repository path in their chain's `config.yml`.
+Once your plugin is ready, you can publish it to a git repository, and the community can use it by calling `ignite plugin add github.com/foo/my-plugin`.

 Now let's detail how to update your plugin's code.

-### The plugin interface
+## The plugin interface

 The `ignite` plugin system uses `github.com/hashicorp/go-plugin` under the hood, which implies to implement a predefined interface: